top of page

 "Thank you for stopping by and taking a look at my photography website.
 My hope is that it will inspire you to appreciate and soak in the natural world a bit more.

 Maybe you will feel more compelled to do your part to conserve what is left for the sake of our last remaining pristine wilderness areas, the creatures who have no voices to defend themselves, and for those we are leaving this planet to when we are gone.
+In the end, we protect only what we love.

 I appreciate your time, comments and consideration."